 EEBA's mission is to provide opportunities for students and individuals of underrepresented communities to enter the sustainable building industry.
 One of our top priorities is to make sure our community is accessible and inclusive to everyone.
 We know that communities of color have disproportionate access to sustainable resources, in addition to bearing the majority of climate and environmental health risks.
-It is vital, now more than ever, to facilitate connections between all members of the sustainable building community and ensure that students of color, women, and veterans of transition have the necessary resources to excel in our industry.
+It is vital, now more than ever, to facilitate connections between all members of the sustainable building community and ensure that students of color, women, and veterans in transition have the necessary resources to excel in our industry.

 What is it?